Sheila-Ha/pwa-text-editor/README.md

 - Since a large portion of the code was provided, testing was done through localhost through the src-sw.js and webpack.config.js files.

 ## Challenges
+- I had a difficult time deploying with Render but persevered with the help of the TA

 ## Contributing